 (Rt.
 395) -- continue on for 3.1 miles, turn left at entrance to Rock

 Creek Park.
 Circle through the park making your way to the parking area next to the bath house/swimming area (in the winter months, you'll have to park further back and walk in).
 Park here and begin walking north toward the campground.
 You'll immediately see a sign pointing to a gravel trail to Rock Creek Falls to the left.
-Follow it for 1/2 mile and you'll come to a bridge, but don't cross it, instead, dog-leg to the right and you'll continue on the trail to the falls.
-It's well marked - and you can't miss either waterfall.
+Follow it for 1/2 mile (a nice walk along Rock Creek) and you'll come to a bridge, but don't cross it, instead, dog-leg to the right and you'll come to a bulletin board containing this map (above right).
+Continue past the gate to the falls.
+It's a well marked trail -- and you can't miss either waterfall.
 The lower waterfall is down a fairly steep and muddy embankment - it's not too bad if you take your time.
 The upper falls is about 5 minutes further up the main trail.